 Do not confuse the Interactive Logon security policy for SCRIL.
 Security policies are enforced on the client (locally).
 A user account configured for SCRIL is enforced at the domain controller.

 SCRIL setting for a user on Active Directory Users and Computers.

-When you configure an user account for SCRIL, Active Directory changes the affected user's password to a random 128 bits of data.
+When you configure a user account for SCRIL, Active Directory changes the affected user's password to a random 128 bits of data.
 Additionally, domain controllers hosting the user account do not allow the user to sign-in interactively with a password.
 Also, users will no longer be troubled with needing to change their password when it expires, because passwords for SCRIL users in domains with a Windows Server 2012 R2 or early domain functional level do not expire.
-The users is effectively password-less because:
+The users are effectively passwordless because: